prataprc/jsondata/README.md

 ===============================

 Converting JSON numbers to Rust native type is not always desired.
-Especially in the context of bigdata where data is stored in JSON format and we need to lookup, only, specific fields within the document.
+Especially in the context of big-data where data is stored in JSON format and we need to lookup, only, specific fields within the document.

 This implementation provides deferred conversion for JSON numbers